THE AVERAGE PRICE PER SQAURE FOOT IN TORONTO IS $1000

-It was actually this time last year that we wrote about this very topic after Urbanation reported that new builds had set a new record price of $1,000 per square foot.
-So while this price has existed in the market for over a year now, it has become the new normal for many pre-construction launches and increasingly so for resale.
+It was actually this time last year that we wrote about this very topic after Urbanation reported that new builds had set a new record of $1,000 as Toronto’s price per square foot.
+So while this price per square foot has existed in the market for over a year now, it has become the new normal for many pre-construction launches and increasingly so for resale.

 When it comes to pre-construction condos, the cost to build is more expensive than ever.
-Labour costs, material costs, city-imposed development charges, and land prices are all driving up Toronto condo prices.
+Labour costs, material costs, city-imposed development charges, and land prices are all driving up the average condo price in Toronto.

 But material costs aren’t the only thing driving up cost.
 Material Babak Eslahjoub of Core Architects said to the Globe and Mail that “construction costs are going up as a result of the demand being quite high; we’re the victim of our own success.”